rse/apollo-client-ws/README.md

 Notice
 ------

-There is also the alterative module [Subscriptions-Transport-WS](https://github.com/apollographql/subscriptions-transport-ws) for [Apollo Client](https://github.com/apollographql/apollo-client).
-While Apollo-Client-WS sends plain GraphQL request/response messages over WebSockets and has no built-in subscription support (although one can easily add it on top of it), this module uses an [own protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/src/message-types.ts) on top of WebSockets to support the subscription notification.
+There is also the alternative module [Subscriptions-Transport-WS](https://github.com/apollographql/subscriptions-transport-ws) for [Apollo Client](https://github.com/apollographql/apollo-client).
+While Apollo-Client-WS sends plain GraphQL request/response messages over WebSockets and intentionally has no direct built-in subscription support (although one can easily add it on top of it with the `message` event), the Subscriptions-Transport-WS module uses an [own protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/src/message-types.ts) on top of WebSockets to support the subscription notification and by design uses an opinionated variant of subscription support on the server side.

 License
 -------